homenc/HElib/README.md

 HElib
 =====
+***March 2018:*** Re-implementation of homomorphic linear transformations, featuring speedups of 15x to 75x.

 ***Dec 2017-Jan 2018:*** Added some routines for addition/multiplication and
 comparisons of integers in binary representation, and for homomorphic table